 A respected Jeweller will offer an array of services including repairs on most pieces of Jewellery, Custom design work, remodelling of old Jewellery into new, Valuations and Insurance quotes.
 Here are a few things to look for:

 An important question to ask.
 A respected Jeweller should do their work on site in a secure premise to maintain control of every step of the process.

 Don’t just take your Jeweller’s word for it: ask for a Third party Diamond Certificate from a respected independent gem lab such as GIA.
 The Certification proves the stone is natural and describes the characteristics of the gem such as the colour, clarity and quality of the Diamond.

-You may not be trained to see a diamonds 4cs but a good jeweller should guide you through the process, and provide the tools to help you see the true beauty of what you’re about to purchase.
+You may not be trained to see a Diamonds 4cs but a good Jjeweller should guide you through the process, and provide the tools to help you see the true beauty of what you’re about to purchase.
 When viewing stones, make sure to ask the following:

 You’ll find a lot of Jewellers focus – and rightly so – on the quality of the gems in their Jewellery.
 However, the metal matters too.
 So, you should ask about the metal quality and how it is made.
 A reputable Jeweller won’t hesitate to show you the stamps verifying the precious metal content such as 9ct (375), 18ct (750) or PT950 for Platinum.

 It may not seem important for some but how your Jewellery is made is a very important question to ask your Jeweller.
 A respected Jeweller should not hesitate to tell you how they will make your piece.
 Some good questions to ask are:

 Before plunging into a purchase, you need to ask yourself: Do I trust this Jeweller?
 And do I feel comfortable spending my money with them?
 The sense of trust can come from many places: a referral from a friend or family member, reputation in the community, or you having done your research online.